Thankful for a snow day, children head to the hills for sledding in Montgomery County

 LOWER MERION TOWNSHIP, Pa.
 (CBS) – Lower Merion Schools were closed for a snow day Tuesday, but students took over a hill at a district school to celebrate the day out of class.

 "No school!
 No school!
-No school!" students chanted at Bala Cynwood Middle School.
+No school!" students chanted at Bala Cynwyd Middle School.

 The hill near the tennis court was packed with kids, sleds and snow tubes.
 Young snow sports veterans shared tips for a perfect ride down the hill.